MV Rabaul Queen: Legal action

 Four people were charged in connection with the sinking: the managing director of Rabaul Shipping, Peter Sharp; the captain of the vessel, Anthony Tsiau; chief mate Michael Zirau; and the former manager of the port, Grace Amen.
 They faced 172 counts of manslaughter and 1 criminal charge of "sending an unseaworthy vessel out to sea".
 Charges against a fifth person, National Maritime Safety Authority manager Joseph Titus Kabiu, were dropped because of insufficient evidence.

 The trial began in April 2016.
 The case against Zirau was dropped.
 Sharp's solicitors presented a manifest to show that only 88 people could have died, and the number of manslaughter charges were reduced to 88.
 Sharp and Tsiau were acquitted of the manslaughter charges, after the court ruled that the State had failed to prove there was any risk associated with the normal use of the ship.
 Amen will be tried separately for manslaughter.

 As of October 2018, the status of criminal charges for "sending an unseaworthy vessel out to sea" are unclear.
 The trial had been set for March 2018, but news outlets reported in October 2018 that the public prosecutor had dropped charges against the three (owner Sharp, captain Tsiau, and port manager Amen).
-Shortly thereafter, however, the country's Attorney General allegedly "promised to use his powers to re-open investigations" into the disaster, stating that "I assure you that the matter is under scrutiny."
+Shortly thereafter, however, the country's attorney general Davis Steven allegedly "promised to use his powers to re-open investigations" into the disaster, stating that "I assure you that the matter is under scrutiny."